 The Company's international activities are significant to its manufacturing capacity, revenues and profits, and the Company is further expanding internationally.
 The Company sells products, operates plants and invests in companies around the world.
 Currently, the Company's Laminate and Wood segment has significant operations in Europe, Russia, Malaysia and Australia and the Company's Ceramic segment has significant operations in Europe, Russia and Mexico.
-In addition, the Company has invested in joint ventures in Brazil related to laminate flooring and China related to ceramic tile.
+In addition, the Company has invested in a joint venture in Brazil related to laminate flooring and has an investment in a Chinese tile manufacturer.

 The business, regulatory and political environments in these countries differ from those in the U.S. The Company's international sales, operations and investments are subject to risks and uncertainties, including:

-- changes in foreign country regulatory requirements; - · differing business practices associated with foreign operations; - · various import/export restrictions and the availability of required import/export licenses; - imposition of foreign tariffs and other trade barriers; - · political, legal and economic instability; - · foreign currency exchange rate fluctuations; - · foreign country tax rules, regulations and other requirements, such as changes in tax rates and statutory and judicial interpretations in tax laws; - · inflation; - differing labor laws and changes in those laws; - work stoppages and disruptions in the shipping of imported and exported products; - · government price controls; - extended payment terms and the inability to collect accounts receivable; - tax inefficiencies and currency exchange controls that may adversely impact its ability to repatriate cash from non-U.S. subsidiaries; and - · compliance with laws governing international relations, including those that prohibit improper payments to government officials.
+- · changes in foreign country regulatory requirements; - differing business practices associated with foreign operations; - various import/export restrictions and the availability of required import/export licenses; - · imposition of foreign tariffs and other trade barriers; - foreign currency exchange rate fluctuations; - differing inflationary or deflationary market pressures; - · foreign country tax rules, regulations and other requirements, such as changes in tax rates and statutory and judicial interpretations in tax laws; - differing labor laws and changes in those laws; - work stoppages and disruptions in the shipping of imported and exported products; - government price controls; - extended payment terms and the inability to collect accounts receivable; - · potential difficulties repatriating cash from non-U.S. subsidiaries; and - · compliance with laws governing international relations, including those that prohibit improper payments to government officials.

-The Company cannot assure investors that it will succeed in developing and implementing policies and strategies to counter the foregoing factors effectively in each location where the Company does business, and, therefore that the foregoing factors will not have a material adverse effect on the Company's operations or upon its financial condition and results of operations.
+The Company cannot assure investors that it will succeed in developing and implementing policies and strategies to address the foregoing risks effectively in each location where the Company does business, and, therefore that the foregoing factors will not have a material adverse effect on the Company's business.

-The Company has significant operations in emerging markets, including Russia and, to a lesser extent, China, Mexico and Brazil, and, therefore, has exposure to doing business in potentially unstable areas of the world.
+The Company has significant operations in emerging markets, including Russia, Mexico and Malaysia, and, therefore, has exposure to doing business in potentially unstable areas of the world.

 Operations in emerging markets are subject to greater risk than more developed markets, including in some cases significant legal, economic and political risks.
 Market conditions and the political structures that support them are subject to rapid change in these economies, and the Company may not be able to react quickly enough to protect its assets and business operations.
-In particular, Russia and each of the other developing markets in which the Company operates may be characterized by one or more of the following:
+In particular, developing markets in which the Company operates may be characterized by one or more of the following:

-- heavy state control of natural resources and energy supplies; - state ownership of transportation and supply chain assets; - high protective tariffs and inefficient customs processes; - · complex and conflicting laws and regulations, which may be inconsistently or arbitrarily enforced; - underdeveloped infrastructure; - high incidences of corruption in state regulatory agencies; - high crime rates; - volatile inflation; - widespread poverty and resulting political instability; - immature legal and banking systems; and - uncertainty with respect to title to real and personal property.
+- heavy state control of natural resources and energy supplies; - state ownership of transportation and supply chain assets; - · high protective tariffs and inefficient customs processes; - · complex and conflicting laws and regulations, which may be inconsistently or arbitrarily enforced;

+- underdeveloped infrastructure;

+- high incidences of corruption in state regulatory agencies;

+- high crime rates;

+- volatile inflation;

+- · widespread poverty and resulting political instability;

+- · immature legal and banking systems; and

+- uncertainty with respect to title to real and personal property.

-Changes in any one or a combination of these factors could have a material adverse affect on the Company's operations, financial condition and prospects.
+Changes in any one or a combination of these factors could have a material adverse affect on the Company's business.

-Negative tax consequences could materially and adversely affect the Company's business, financial condition, cash flows or results of operations.
+Negative tax consequences could materially and adversely affect the Company's business.